-- During training, coaches and players are not required to wear masks, however social distancing must be practiced during breaks and masks must be used by coaches when communicating with players inside of six feet of separation.
+- During training, coaches and players are required to wear masks.
+Social distancing must be practiced during breaks and masks must be used by coaches when communicating with players inside of six feet of separation.

 - Coaches and players must practice social distancing as much as possible on sidelines, benches, and workout areas.

 - During all CPYSL and Lanco/YorkUSA games, opposing teams will sit on opposite sidelines.
 Spectators will sit on the same sideline as their team.
 APL will continue to follow standard practice with both teams on the same sideline opposite from spectators.

 - Team bench areas should be set up at least six feet behind the touch line.